 In 1984, the American Congress passed the Trade and Tariff Act followed by the beginning of the NAFTA negotiations by President Reagan.
 Canadian Prime Minister Mulroney agreed to begin the negotiations for a Canada-U.S. Free Trade Agreement with President Reagan.

-In 1990, Reagan's successor, President Bush, began negotiations with Mexican President Carlos Salinas for a liberalised trade agreement between the two countries.
+In 1990, Reagan's successor, President Bush, began negotiations with Mexican President Carlos Salinas for a liberalized trade agreement between the two countries.
 In 1991, Canada requested a trilateral agreement.

 In 1992, the North America Free Trade Agreement, the NAFTA Agreement was signed by American President George W. Bush, Mexican President Carlos Salinas de Gortari and Canadian Prime Minister Brian Mulroney.
 President Bill Clinton signed the agreement into law in 1993.